vechain/vechain-sdk-js/docs/transactions.md

 ## Complete examples
 In the following complete examples, we will explore the entire lifecycle of a VechainThor transaction, from building clauses to verifying the transaction on-chain.

-1.**No Delegation (Signing Only with an Origin Private Key)**: In this scenario, we'll demonstrate the basic process of creating a transaction, signing it with the origin private key, and sending it to the VechainThor blockchain without involving fee delegation.
+1. **No Delegation (Signing Only with an Origin Private Key)**: In this scenario, we'll demonstrate the basic process of creating a transaction, signing it with the origin private key, and sending it to the VechainThor blockchain without involving fee delegation.

 ```typescript { name=full-flow-no-delegator, category=example }
 import { clauseBuilder, unitsUtils } from '@vechain/vechain-sdk-core';